Hotell/rex-tils/README.md

 # rex-tils 🦖 ⚛ ️🖖

-> Type safe utils for redux actions and various guard utils
+> Type safe utils for redux actions and various guard utils for React and Angular

 > **WHY/WHAT? 👉** https://medium.com/@martin_hotell/improved-redux-type-safety-with-typescript-2-8-2c11a8062575